cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 - **A reference to [`baseapp`](./baseapp.md).** The custom application defined in `app.go` is a Golang embedding of the `baseapp` type. `baseapp` implements most of the core logic for the application, including all the [ABCI methods](https://tendermint.com/docs/spec/abci/abci.html#overview) and the routing logic.
 When a transaction is relayed by Tendermint to the application, the latter uses `baseapp`'s methods to route them to the appropriate module.
 - **A list of store keys**.
 The [store](./store.md), which contains the entire state, is implemented as a multistore (i.e. a store of stores) in the Cosmos SDK.
 Each module uses one or multiple stores in the multistore to persist their part of the state.
 These stores can be accessed with specific keys that are declared in the `app` type.
 These keys, along with the `keepers`, are at the heart of the [object-capabilities model](../intro/ocap.md) of the Cosmos SDK.
 - **A list of module's `keepers`.** Each module defines an abstraction called `keeper`, which handles reads and writes for this module's store(s).
-The `keeper`'s methods of one module can be called from other modules (if authorized), which is why they are declared in the application's type.
+The `keeper`'s methods of one module can be called from other modules (if authorized), which is why they are declared in the application's type and exported as interfaces to other modules so that they are only allowed to access the authorized functions.
 - **A reference to a `codec`.** The Cosmos SDK gives developers the freedom to choose the encoding framework for their application.
 The application's `codec` is used to serialize and deserialize data structures in order to store them, as stores can only persist `[]bytes`.
 The `codec` must be deterministic.
 Most SDK application use [amino](./amino.md) as their `codec`.

 You can see an example of application type definition [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/app.go#L27-L43).

 ### Constructor Function

 This function constructs a new application of the type defined above.
-It is [called](https://github.com/cosmos/cosmos-sdk/blob/master/server/start.go#L117) every time the full-node is started with the `start` command.
+It is called every time the full-node is started with the [`start`](https://github.com/cosmos/cosmos-sdk/blob/master/server/start.go#L117) command.
 Here are the main actions performed by this function:

-- Instanciate a new application with a reference to a `baseapp` instance, a codec and all the appropriate store keys.
+- Instantiate a new application with a reference to a `baseapp` instance, a codec and all the appropriate store keys.
-- Instantiate all the `keepers` defined in the application's `type`.
+- Instantiate all module `keeper`s defined in the application's `type`.
-- Initialize the application's [`routes`](./baseapp.md#routing) with the [`handlers`](#handler) of each one of the application's modules.
+- Initialize the application's [`transaction routes`](./baseapp.md#routing) with the [`handlers`](#handler) of each one of the application's modules.
 When a transaction is relayed to the application by Tendermint via the ABCI, it is routed to the appropriate module's handler using the routes defined here.
 - Initialize the application's [query routes](./baseapp.md#query-routing) with the [`queriers`](#querier) of each of the application's modules.
 When a user query comes in, it is routed to the appropriate module using the query routes defined here.
 - Set the application's [`initChainer`](#initchainer) and mount the stores.
 - Return the application.